Chelsea Physic Garden Cafe: Lunch in London’s Oldest Botanical Garden

-The Chelsea Physic Garden
+History of Chelsea Physic Garden

-It was founded in 1673 by the Worshipful Society of Apothecaries for its apprentices to study the medicinal qualities of plants, it became one of the most important centres of botany and plant exchange in the world.
+It was founded in 1673 by the Worshipful Society of Apothecaries as a place for its apprentices to study the medicinal qualities of plants.
+Chelsea Physic Garden became one of the most important centres of botany and plant exchange in the world.

 Give Thanks to Sir Hans Sloane

 In Jamaica Sir Hans Sloane saw chocolate being given to young children as a medicinal drink.
 Mixed with water, the taste was so unpalatable to him, he added milk instead.
 On his return, his recipe was sold to an apothecary and later, used by Cadbury’s when they starting making chocolate.

 Explore the Edible Garden

-You might be surprised to learn that hops, the cone-shaped female flowers used to flavour and preserve beer, also have young shoots that can be eaten as a vegetable.
+You might be surprised to learn that hops, the cone-shaped female flowers used to flavour and preserve beer have young shoots that can be eaten as a vegetable.
 At chef Tom Kerridge’s pub, the Hand & Flowers in Marlow, he’s likes to poach chicken in a hop stock.

 Discover the Garden’s Connection With Beefeater Gin

-Eat Lunch in The Tangerine Dream Café
+Eat Lunch in Chelsea Physic Garden Café

 - If you buy annual RHS Membership, you gain free entry into the Physic Garden at specified times